 A Note to the Anxious Traveler.

-The biggest takeaway is that no matter what kind of unstaffed station you use, the train will stop, you will get on, and the next step of your adventure will begin.
+The biggest takeaway is that, regardless of the type of unstaffed station you use, the train will stop, you will board, and the next step of your adventure will begin.

 It pays to check out Amtrak’s website or app to see the information offered at each station.
 When you know what you will face, you can plan accordingly.